cph-cachet/flutter-plugins/packages/health/README.md

 Enables reading and writing health data from/to Apple Health and Health Connect.

-> Google Fitness API is deprecated and will be turned down in 2024, thus this package will also transition to only support Health Connect.
+> [!IMPORTANT]
+> Google has deprecated the Google Fit API.
+According to the [documentation](https://developers.google.com/fit/android), the API will no longer be available after **June 30, 2025**.
+As such, this package has removed support for Google Fit as of version 11.0.0 and users are urged to upgrade as soon as possible.

 The plugin supports: